NIURoverTeam/Docs/Guides/Installing-an-X-Server.md

-## Install an X-server
+# Install an X-server

 X-servers are how Linux displays graphical applications.
-In order to do this on Windows, we need to install an X-server, since Windows does not include one by default.
+In order to do this not on Linux, we need to install an X-server manually.

+### If using Windows
 First, install VcXsrv from [here](https://sourceforge.net/projects/vcxsrv/).
 Once it's done installing, launch it (it's named XLaunch) and use all the default parameters in the configuration dialog, except for the following modifications: uncheck "Native opengl," and